Khanate of Kalat: Establishment

-The first ruler of the Baloch and Brahui Confederacy was Mir Ahmad Khan I (r.1666–1695).
-He was strong enough to capture Quetta, Mastung, and Pishin from the Mughal governor at Kandahar.
+The first ruler of the khanate was Mir Ahmad Khan I. He was strong enough to capture Quetta, Mastung, and Pishin from the Mughal governor at Kandahar.
 He spent his life fighting the Afghans and Kalhoras of Sindh, and became an ally of Mughal emperor Aurangzeb.
-During the reign of his successor, Mir Samandar Khan (r.1697–1714), He expanded the state till Karachi and Placed Mir Noor Muhammad Kalhoro on The Throne under his hand, He Plundered Districts of Zhob which were the country of Pashtuns, a Safavid army under Tahmasb Beg invaded western Balochistan.
+During the reign of his successor, Mir Samandar Khan, He expanded the state till Karachi.
+During his reign, a Safavid army under Tahmasb Beg invaded western Balochistan.
 Safavids were defeated, and Tahmasb was killed.
 Samandar Khan was rewarded by Mughals with the gift of port of Karachi.

-Under Mir Abdullah Khan (r.1716–31), the state expanded from Upper Sindh and Kandahar to Persia till the port of Bandar Abbas.
-He was later killed while fighting against allied army of Hussain Hotak of Hotak dynasty and Kalhoras in 1734.
-His son and successor, Mir Mehrab Khan (r.1734–1749), was given the region of Kacchi, then under Kalhoras, by Nader Shah as blood compensation of his father.
+Under Mir Abdullah Khan, the state expanded from upper Sindh and Kandahar to Persia till the port of Bandar Abbas.
+He was later killed while fighting against an allied army of Hussain Hotak of Hotak dynasty and the Kalhoras in 1734.
+His son and successor, Mir Mehrab Khan, was given the region of Kacchi, then under Kalhoras, by Nader Shah as blood compensation of his father.

-The Khanate reached its peak during the reign of Mir Nasir Khan I (r.1749–94), who had unified the Kalat region and conquered cities of Khash, Bampur, Qasr-e Qand and Zahedan in the Iranian Balochistan.
-Since 1748, Kalat was a vassal state of Durrani Empire, and assisted in the campaigns of Ahmad Shah such as in the Durrani Campaign to Khorasan.
+The Khanate reached its peak during the reign of Mir Nasir Khan I, who had unified the Kalat region and conquered cities of Khash, Bampur, Qasr-e Qand and Zahedan in the Iranian Balochistan.
+Since 1748, Kalat was a vassal state of Durrani Empire, and assisted in the campaigns of Ahmad Shah such as in the Durrani campaign to Khorasan.
 However, in 1758 Mir Nasir Khan I revolted against Ahmad Shah.
-The Afghans were dispatched under Shah Wali Khan to Kalat, but were defeated.
-As a result, Ahmad Shah marched himself with an army and defeated the Baluch armies in battle.
+The Afghans were dispatched under vizier Shah Wali Khan to Kalat, but were defeated.
+As a result, Ahmad Shah marched himself with an army and defeated the Baloch armies in battle.